-As highlighted by the tables below, AGL's underwriting performance, including investment income, in 2018 represented a decline compared to the 2017 result.
-This was largely driven by losses in the hedging programme in relation to the European and Asian VA portfolios.
-This was partially offset improved profits compared to 2017 stemming from the unit-linked component of its VAs and unit-linked products on account of rising account values due to positive sales performance over the year.
+As highlighted by the tables below, AGL's underwriting performance in 2019, including investment income, represented an overall increase to €13.0m compared to the 2018 result of €3.9m.
+This increase was largely driven by the European business profits, stemming from the unit-linked component of its VAs and unit-linked products, which overall reported positive returns on account of rising account values due to positive equity performance over the year.